gp397/vagrant-qubes/README.md

 end
 ```

-Currently, the plugin will insert a firewall rule allowing the NetVM to communicate with the vagrant created machine... this eanbles provision and "vagrant ssh <name>" etc. to work.
+Currently, the plugin will insert a firewall rule allowing the NetVM to communicate with the vagrant created machine... this enables provision and "vagrant ssh <name>" etc. to work.

 This is not fully thought through or fully secured, use it at your own risk!